-Warren Buffett is probably the most successful investor ever, and has consistently achieved higher returns for decades, but also Buffett is not perfect.
+Warren Buffett is probably the most successful investor ever, and has consistently achieved high returns for decades, but even Buffett is not perfect.
 In recent years, he has received quite a few wrong decisions that cost him tens of billions of dollars in losses.
 Where was Buffett wrong and how can you do it right?

 It’s hard to choose a single winning technology company